mndillon/toki-pona-nanpa-linja-n/WCAG 2.2 compliance claims.md

 ### 4.1 One short, regular CVN root per digit

-- Ten digit roots: `non, wan, tun, win, pon, lun, jun, pen, ton, nen`
+- Ten digit roots: `nenin, newen, neten, nesen, nenan, nelen, nenun, nemen, nepen, nejen`
 - All are short, phonotactically regular, and easy to distinguish by ear
 - For audio users, this is far easier to keep in working memory than long additive phrases